04 May Precious Metals – Tips for Purchase, Storage and Shipment of Gold Coins

 This pointless loss would have been easily avoided if only our client were aware of the following tips:

-Buy coins from reputable suppliers
+Buy Gold Coins from reputable suppliers

 When buying precious metals, in any form or fashion, you must really be certain regarding the pedigree of your purchase and your provider.
 You should avoid 2nd hand purchases and always aim to only buy newly minted coins from mints that are recognized as members of the London Bullion Market Association (LBMA).
 LBMA membership is only awarded to expert providers who meet a strict set of criteria.
 Malca-Amit Precious Metals sources all branded bullion and coins purchased for our clients exclusively from LBMA mints.